formlio/forml/docs/workflow/topology.rst

 -------------

-While representing the task graph using linked structures is practical for implementing the user-level API, more efficient structure for its actual :ref:`runtime execution <runner>` is the (actor) *adjacency matrix* produced by the internal flow compiler.
+While representing the task graph using linked structures is practical for implementing the user-level API, a more efficient structure for its actual :ref:`runtime execution <runner>` is the (actor) *adjacency matrix* produced by the internal flow compiler.

 ForML uses its compiler to:

 #.
 Augment the task graph by adding any necessary system-level nodes (e.g. to automatically
-   manage persistence of any :ref:`stateful actors <actor-type>`) which might be any of the
+   manage the persistence of any :ref:`stateful actors <actor-type>`) which might be any of the
    following:

    ===========  =================================================================================